 It also has affected global logistics, with higher chances of unforeseen delays and transport cost increases.
 We advise ordering sooner rather than later and storing material, if you know you want it.

 We are following best practices in the showroom during this time for people that choose to visit.
 It is in a low-contact, well-maintained building, with a stairway available to the fourth floor for those wishing to avoid the elevator.
 As an appointment based business, we ensure that you are the only guests during your appointment.
-There will only be one Alchemy person in the room, with maximum three guests, and the space lends itself to social distancing.
 It is well-ventilated with air exchange combined with open door and windows.
-We are currently following full mask-on policy, checking temperatures at the door, and making hand sanitizer readily available.
 The communal restrooms are well-maintained by the building.
+We will be respecting any prevailing mandates and recommendations of the State and City of New York regarding masking and vaccination.
 If you are agreeable to these measures, we are happy to book your appointment.
 We have also been doing consultations and presentations by Zoom and Facetime, see the Contact page to arrange.

 And lastly, the good people that provide us with all this beauty are working in regions that are affected as well, whether in Italy, Japan or California.
 In many cases they are working under the pressure of lower staffing, staggered shifts and challenging family care situations.
 Everyone wants to keep doing their craft as allowed, and Alchemy will accommodate by helping to manage expectations.